somatropin (rbe), recombinant human growth hormone

 GENOTROPIN cartridges come in packs containing either 1 or 5 two-chamber cartridges.

-The GENOTROPIN cartridge is mixed using a Pfizer reconstitution device (GENOTROPIN
+The GENOTROPIN cartridge is mixed using an administration device (GENOTROPIN Pen).

 GENOTROPIN also comes in a disposable multidose pen (GoQuick) that contains the GENOTROPIN

 cartridge.
 The GENOTROPIN in the GoQuick pen is mixed when you start a new pen.

 The active ingredient in GENOTROPIN is somatropin (rbe) (recombinant human growth

 hormone, or biosynthetic human growth hormone).
 It is a man-made substance which is

 Other inactive ingredients are glycine, sodium phosphate, mannitol and water.